codefuse-ai/GALLa/README.md

 ## Introduction

-Repo for the paper [GALLa: Graph Aligned Large Language Models for Improved Source Code Understanding](https://arxiv.org/abs/2409.04183), which aligns LLMs to code structural graphs (e.g. AST, DFG) to enhance their understanding and semantic representation of code.
+Repo for the ACL 2025 paper [GALLa: Graph Aligned Large Language Models for Improved Source Code Understanding](https://arxiv.org/abs/2409.04183), which aligns LLMs to code structural graphs (e.g. AST, DFG) to enhance their understanding and semantic representation of code.

 ## Setup